syncfusion-content/winui-docs/winui/DropDown-Color-Palette/More-Colors-Dialog.md

 # More Colors Dialog in WinUI DropDown Color Palette

-This section describes about how to pick a additonal colors from More Color dialog in [WinUI DropDown Color Palette](https://www.syncfusion.com/winui-controls/dropdown-color-palette) control.
+This section describes about how to pick a additional colors from More Color dialog in [WinUI DropDown Color Palette](https://www.syncfusion.com/winui-controls/dropdown-color-palette) control.

 ## Choosing a Color from More Colors dialog